initzhang/dc_dgl/README.md

 1. prepare a new conda env and activate it

-2. the build of DGL requires pytorch installation first, in our machine we install the 1.9.1+cu102 version
+2. the build of our DGL requires pytorch & scipy installation first, in our machine we install the 1.9.1+cu102 version of pytorch
 ```
 pip install torch==1.9.1+cu102 -f https://download.pytorch.org/whl/torch_stable.html
+pip install scipy
 ```

 3. prepare necessary submodules of DGL